Champdani Assembly constituency

 Champdani Assembly constituency is an assembly constituency in Hooghly district in the Indian state of West Bengal.

 Overview

 As per orders of the Delimitation Commission, No. 187 Champdani Assembly constituency is composed of the following: Champdani Municipality, Baidyabati Municipality, Ward Nos.
-1 & 2 and 20 to 24 of Serampore Municipality and Payarapur gram panchayat of Sreerampur-Uttarpara community development block.
+1 & 2 and 20 to 24 of Sreerampur Municipality and Payarapur gram panchayat of Sreerampur-Uttarpara community development block.

+The towns of Sheoraphuli and Baidyabati falls under this jurisdiction.

-Champdani Assembly constituency is part of No. 27 Sreerampur (Lok Sabha constituency).
+Champdani Assembly constituency is part of No. 27 Sreerampur Lok Sabha constituency.